MarcelSunyer/Motor_Phisics/README.md

 Different types of hotkeys to modify the physics on the game.

 Wind

-- Hold 1 and press M(More) to add rifht wind.
+- Hold 1 and press M(More) to add rigth wind.

 - Hold 1 and press L(Less) to add left wind.